 Home to one of the largest collections of carriages and wagons in the nation, Angels Camp Museum is an international destination with more than 30,000 square feet of exhibits on Gold Rush history.
 Visitors can stroll through the beautifully landscaped historical park to explore extensive indoor and outdoor exhibits that include a doctor’s office and The Mark Twain Exhibit, as well as ranching and artisan exhibits.

 Continuing through the museum, visitors can also view two steam traction engines and exhibits highlighting mining equipment such as an overshot water-wheel in its original location, a hydraulic monitor, drills, ore cars and even a working model of a famous stamp mill.
+Also visit the Altaville Schoolhouse, one of the oldest and best preserved little red schoolhouses in the state, and the historical Sam Choy mercantile that tells the story of Chinese culture in downtown Angels Camp.

 Guided tours of the museum are offered daily during open hours with a reservation at least two weeks in advance.
 Groups must be minimum six people and maximum 60 people.
 A tour lasts 90 minutes and costs the same as general admission group rate.
 Call for more information.

 Stop by the gift shop for one-of-a-kind souvenirs including a copy of Mark Twain’s infamous story ‘The Celebrated Jumping Frog of Calaveras County.’
+See the full list of Calaveras museums.

 Angels Camp Museum received the BEST ATTRACTION award in the 2014 Calaveras Visitors Bureau Innovations in Tourism Awards for their new special programs, extension of hours and huge increase in visitation.